oaivyftu/i-note/README.md

 # iNote

 iNote is an application that mimics Apple Notes on MacOS.
 This is the client codebase.
 This is now deployed on the Render cloud platform: https://i-note-client.onrender.com/.
+Each pushed commit will be automatically deployed to the production.

 ## Installation